What to do if your dog or cat has gone missing.

 Having a collar and tag on your dog is legal requirement under the Control of Dogs Order 1992.
 Any dog in a public place must wear a collar with the name and address (including postcode) of the owner.
 Your telephone number is optional, but advisable.
 Cats can wear collars too, as long as they are quick break collars, which will snap quickly should the cat get caught on something.

 Since 2016, it has been a legal requirement for all dogs to be microchipped, and from June 2020 all cats will need to be microchipped.
 Microchipping is the safest way to ensure that your pet is returned to you, should they become lost.
 The microchip gives your pet a permanent identification, which contains your contact details and other information you wish to be included, such as medical conditions.

 Neutering is a quick and simple procedure that can help prevent any unwanted behaviours, such as roaming and fighting with other animals.

 After being missing for eight months, Pepsi was brought to us by a member of the public who thought he was a stray.
-Following a health check, our Community Animal Support Officers scanned Pepsi for a microchip and were happy to find that he had been chipped.
+Following a health check, our Community Animal Support team scanned Pepsi for a microchip and were happy to find that he had been chipped.
 Using the details stored on the microchip, we were thrilled to be part of a very emotional reunion between Pepsi and his owner.keep reading